dataspring/DeDuplication/README.md

 Above process is used fully and sparingly based on each dataset properties and blending requirements

-> **Team**
->
-> **Nachi Nachiappan**, a data practioner, has worked in enterprise IT
-> industry for 15 years and possess diverse business domain expertise
-> including exposure to retail & financial industries.
-Data science
-> being my passion, I keep dabbling on such projects and I hope this
-> proposal is worth that effort to positively make some impact on data
-> blending in enterprise and public realm.

 <a name="_Toc448178836" ></a>
 ##1.
 Methodology and Effectiveness##